-Forget The Myths.
 You may feel like moving out of the shared bedroom is somehow a failure.
-After all, don’t good marriages want to share everything including the bed?
-And, what will your friends think?
-One survey found that almost 1/4th of couples who sleep in separate rooms don’t talk about it because they’re afraid people will think their relationship is failing.
-Get over it.
-The National Sleep Foundation found that more than 1/3 of respondents said that their partners disturb their sleep.
+After all, don’t people in happy relationships want to share everything, including the bed?
+One notable survey found that almost a quarter of couples who sleep in separate rooms don’t talk about it with their friends and family, because they’re afraid people will think their relationship is failing.
+This is all while the National Sleep Foundation found that more than a third of respondents said that their partners disturb their sleep.

 The trick is reminding yourself that you can have a successful marriage and a good night’s sleep.
 Susan Heitler, PHD and clinical psychologist said, “I see lots of clients who sleep in separate bedrooms and have better marriages as a result.”